Commercial Lawyers Melbourne

 • Discrimination, harassment, and bullying

 An employer is responsible for the actions of the company, leadership, and employees.
-Whereas leadership acts on the behalf of the company as a whole, the business is directly bound to the actions leadership takes in conducting their behavior with employees.
+Whereas leadership acts on the behalf of the company as a whole, the business is directly bound to the actions leadership takes in conducting their behaviour with employees.
 For example, if a leader unlawfully dismisses an employee, or creates an uncomfortable working condition for an employee the company is, in many cases, directly responsible.
-In regards to employees, it is the company’s responsibility to protect employees and respond to reports of unsafe work conditions and negative behavior such as discrimination or harassment.
+In regards to employees, it is the company’s responsibility to protect employees and respond to reports of unsafe work conditions and negative behaviour such as discrimination or harassment.
 An employer who does not react to a known situation is just as culpable as those employees who are creating the situation.

 Employment is governed by strict laws for employers, with guidelines on dismissal, grounds for dismissal, and legal, or fair, ways to notify a person they are being dismissed.
 Where law may allow for interpretation in many areas of law, the majority of employment law is not up for interpretation.
 However, dispute resolution can often be managed out of court.